larswie/aip-charts/README.md

 Example: "python aip-charts.py EDFE"

 This will only download the charts of Egelsbach.
+You can also specifi multiple aerodromes seperated by spaces.

+Example: "python aip-charts.py EDFE EDFV"